jsummers/fpresize/readme.md

 Other information
 -----------------

-Fpresize is almost feature-complete.
-I will try not to break backward-compatibility without a really good reason.
+I consider the API to be stable, and will try not to break backward-compatibility without good reason.

-Future plans include better automated testing, and performance improvements.
+New features may be added in the future, but none are specifically planned.
+There is room to improve the performance (though it is very fast in most cases), documentation, code quality, and test suite.

 Parts of fpresize are based on my from my C library, [ImageWorsener](http://entropymine.com/imageworsener/).